dylanm1998/ADS-Advanced-Database-System-Project/README.md

 The libraries you need for running the code:
  - conda install pandas / pip install pandas
- - conda install pymongo / install pymongo
+ - conda install pymongo / pip install pymongo
- - conda install bokeh / install bokeh
+ - conda install bokeh / pip install bokeh

 If you have any comments for the task,
   Please contact dylanmeng@chungbuk.ac.kr